STEPS to ENROLL | APPLY NOW | REGISTER | MyMERCER | DONATE | SEARCH

 Vary by program Libraries, high schools, guidance offices, scholarship publications Varies by programs

-Veterans and eligible dependents who wish to receive Veterans Administration Educational Assistance (GI Bill®) should contact the Military and Veterans Affairs office, located in the Ennrollment Services office at the West Windsor Campus or the Student Services office at the James Kerney Campus.
-New students should bring their original Discharge Document (DD form 214 / copy 4) or a Notice of Basic Eligibility (NOBE).
+Veterans and eligible dependents who want to receive Veterans Administration Educational Assistance (GI Bill®) to pay for their classes should complete a VA Education Benefits Application.
+For assistance, please contact the Office of Military and Veterans Affairs.
+Once the application is complete, bring a copy to the Office of Military and Veterans Affairs.
+New students should also bring their original Discharge Document (DD form 214 / copy 4) or a Notice of Basic Eligibility (NOBE).

-Initial application for benefits should be completed as far as possible in advance of registration for classes.
-Returning students must submit a copy of their class schedules to the Military and Veterans Affairs office for certification with the Veterans Administration.
-Any changes in enrollment status or change of major must be reported to the Military and Veterans Affairs office as soon as they occur.
+The application for benefits should be completed before registering for classes.
+Students must submit a copy of their class schedules to the Office of Military and Veterans Affairs for certification of benefits with Veterans Administration.
+Any changes in enrollment status or change of major must be reported to the Office of Military and Veterans Affairs as soon as they occur.

-New applicants for the National Guard Free Tuition Program should complete their paperwork six to eight weeks before registration.
-All National Guard students, both new and returning, must submit an original Commander's Letter of Certification (NJDMAVA form 621-2-R15Nov00) each time they register for courses.
+National Guard students must submit an original Commander's Letter of Certification (NJDMAVA form 621-2-R15Nov00) each semester they register for courses.
 This letter must be dated no more than 60 days prior to registering for courses.

-Active volunteer fire, first aid, or rescue squad members in good standing, and their dependent children and spouses, may enroll in courses of up to $300 in value per semester and $600 in value annually, up to a maximum of $2,400 over a four-year period, provided that they:
+Active volunteer fire, first aid, or rescue squad members in good standing, and their dependent children and spouses, may enroll in courses.
+The allowance will be up to $300 per semester and $600 annually, up to a maximum of $2,400 over a 4-year period, if the student:

-Local fire companies and rescue squads can provide additional information.
+Please contact your local fire companies and rescue squads for additional information.

 1. Who can get financial aid?